 - Mountain bikes offer better parts availability- Mountain bikes are one of the most common types of bicycles around the world.
 Wherever you are, you can almost always find a spare tire or tube.
 In most of the world, finding a rim or even an entire wheel won’t be a problem.
 How easy spare parts are to find depends on the wheel size you go with and where in the world you ride.
 Generally, 26” wheel parts are more common in the developing world and 700c wheel parts are more common in the developed world.
 Fat bike parts aren’t all that common anywhere.

 - More efficient- Mountain bike tires create less rolling resistance.
 The tires are more narrow and run at higher air pressure so the contact patch with the ground is smaller.
 This creates less friction.
 The more narrow tire also creates less air resistance while riding at speed.
 These factors make mountain bikes more efficient.
 It takes less energy to keep the bike at speed.
 When you stop pedaling, you keep coasting further.
 This allows you to travel further on a mountain bike using less energy.

 - Cheaper- Mountain bikes are available at all price points.
 Decent mid-range models go for around $1000-$1800.
 You can buy a cheap entry-level one from a big box store like Walmart for just over $100.
 Used mountain bikes are incredibly common as well.
 If you keep an eye out on Craigslist or Facebook Marketplace, you can score a great mid-range mountain bike for $200-$300.
-Fat bikes, on the other hand, start at around $500 for a cheap model and around $2000 for a mid-range model.
+Fat bikes start at around $500 for a cheap model and around $2000 for a mid-range model.

 - Faster- Because mountain bike tires have less rolling resistance and weigh less, you can maintain a higher average speed.
 You can also accelerate faster.
 Particularly while riding on pavement.